bitwiseworks/python-os2/Doc/library/stdtypes.rst

 specific types are not important beyond their implementation of the iterator protocol.

-The intention of the protocol is that once an iterator's :meth:`next` method raises :exc:`StopIteration`, it will continue to do so on subsequent calls.
+Once an iterator's :meth:`~iterator.__next__` method raises :exc:`StopIteration`, it must continue to do so on subsequent calls.
 Implementations that do not obey this property are deemed broken.
-(This constraint was added in Python 2.3; in Python 2.2, various iterators are broken according to this rule.)

 .. _generator-types: